lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We checked to make sure we could log in to the sim UI at mtl.how/sim. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We will upload our team data to the sim UI and review our data in the Experiments section. |

+Let's review our Learning Objectives.
+After this *MTL* session you will be able to… (read LOs)

 <!-- Learning Objectives Icon -->
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/we_decided_learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>

 ## Learning Objectives

-1. Describe the team data in the experiments tile.
+1. Describe the team data in the Experiments tile.
 2. Test out the simulation user-interface for more information about team data.
 3. Apply clinical expertise to consider the decisions the team makes that affect these variables.

 # In-session Exercise (30 minutes)

-1. Check the name of your team data file in Explorer.
+1. Check the name of your team data file in Internet Explorer.
 In session 3, we used our team data UI and clicked “Get Team Data Table for Sim UI” to produce our team data for simulation.
 Let’s now go back to mtl.how/data in an Internet Explorer window to check the name of our team data file.
 The team data file for simulation is in our team folder, in the team_data_sim folder.

 2. Log in to the sim UI, which works best in a Chrome browser.
 Open a new browser window and go to mtl.how/SIM.
 Enter your username and password and click the green Login button.
 You’ll see a section with a drop-down menu that says Please select a World.
 Click the down-arrow to see the choices, and choose the team world.